 Examples of Python StopIteration

 Stop the printing of numbers after 20 or printing numbers incrementing by 2 till 20 in the case of Iterators.

 class printNum: def __iter__(self): self.z = 2 return self def __next__(self): if self.z <= 20: #performing the action like printing the value on console till the value reaches 20 y = self.z self.z += 2 return y else: raise StopIteration #raising the StopIteration exception once the value gets increased from 20 obj = printNum() value_passed = iter(obj) for u in value_passed: print(u)

-- If the iterable value is less than or equals to 20, it continues to print those values at the increment of 2.
-Once the value reaches greater than 20, the next() method raises a StopIteration exception.
+- If the iterable value is less than or equal to 20, it continues to print those values at the increment of 2.
+Once the value exceeds 20, the next() method raises a StopIteration exception.

 Finding the cubes of number and stop executing once the value becomes equal to the value passed using StopIteration in the case of generators.

 def values(): #list of integer values with no limits x = 1 #initializing the value of integer to 1 while True: yield x x+= 1 def findingcubes(): for x in values(): yield x * x *x #finding the cubes of value ‘x’ def func(y, sequence): sequence = iter(sequence) output = [ ] #creating an output blank array try: for x in range(y): #using the range function of python to use for loop output.append(next(sequence)) #appending the output in the array except StopIteration: #catching the exception pass return output print(func(5, findingcubes())) #passing the value in the method ‘func’